commeta/modxWebpConverter/README.md

 MODX Revolution is a plugin that converts image files to webp format.

-You can use a modified plugin to automatically replace images https://github.com/commeta/CacheMinifyLastModifiedAndWebp
+You can use the plugin to automatically replace images webp_replacer.php, install the plugin and assign the OnWebPagePrerender system event.

 To install the plugin, create a subdirectory in the path sitemodx.com/connectors/converter/ and unpack the contents of the archive into it.